Recipes

 Token overlap map: shared baseline vs. per-product overrides vs. unintentional drift.

-15.Build a design system in Figma via MCP
+17.Build a design system foundation in Figma or Penpot via MCP

 Figma Make generates components fast, but without brand context it guesses colors and type.
 Add extracted tokens as context first.
 The AI now builds components on the actual brand values, saving hours of manual correction.